It's Alright (East 17 song): Chart performance

 In Europe, "It's Alright" peaked at number one in France, Ireland and Switzerland while reaching number two in both Germany and Lithuania.
-Additionally, the single was a top-10 hit in Austria, Belgium, the Netherlands, Norway and the United Kingdom, as well as on the Eurochart Hot 100, where it hit number four.
-In the UK, "It's Alright" peaked at number three in its seventh week on the UK Singles Chart, on 9 January 1994.
+Additionally, the single was a top-10 hit in Austria, Belgium, the Netherlands, Norway and the United Kingdom, as well as on the Eurochart Hot 100, where it reached number four.
+In the UK, "It's Alright" peaked at number three during its seventh week on the UK Singles Chart, on 9 January 1994.
 The song also was a top-20 hit in Denmark and a top-30 hit in Sweden.
-Outside Europe, it went to number one in Australia, where it spent seven weeks in a row and ended the year as the fourth-highest-selling single. and in Israel, where the song spent five weeks on the top spot.
-It earned a gold record in France, a silver record in the UK, and a platinum record in Australia and Germany.
+Outside Europe, it reached number one in Australia, where it spent seven consecutive weeks at the top and ended the year as the fourth-highest-selling single.
+In Israel, the song spent five weeks at number one.
+"It's Alright" earned a gold record in France, a silver record in the UK, and a platinum record in Australia and Germany.

 Music video

-A music video was made to accompany the song, directed by Chris Clunn and Lawrence Watson.
+The music video for "It's Alright" was directed by Chris Clunn and Lawrence Watson.
 They had previously directed the video for "Slow It Down".
-The video begins with Brian Harvey and Tony Mortimer in a dark room, in front of a red stage curtain.
+"It's Alright" begins with band members Brian Harvey and Tony Mortimer in a dark room, in front of a red stage curtain.
 Harvey sings while Mortimer plays the piano.
 As the rhythm kicks in, the band appears performing on a stage in front of a large crowd of young people.
 Different colors appear in the backdrop throughout the video, and the members of the band often performs while standing on large pyramide-like stairs.
 As the video nears its end, we're back with Harvey in front of the red stage curtain again.
 "It's Alright" received heavy rotation on MTV Europe and was A-listed on Germany's VIVA.
-The video was later published on London Records' official YouTube channel in September 2017, and as of December 2022, it had generated more than 17 million views.
+The video was later made available on London Records' official YouTube channel in 2017, and as of early 2025, it had generated more than 24 million views.